BLUE HORIZON 1261

 "I'm pleased to make your acquaintance," he replied.
 He gestured toward the booth and the woman returned to her seat.
 Merlin sat opposite across from her and set his slateboard on the table before him.
 "How are you this afternoon?"

-Connie gave him an easy smile with soft grey eyes.
+Connie gave him an easy smile with soft gray eyes.
 There was a smattering of freckles across her nose that tried to draw the wolf's attention, but he kept his eyes firmly locked on hers.
 "My day has gone well so far," she answered lightly, toying with a soda glass on the table in front of her.
 "I would like the trend to continue."

 Merlin returned her smile and clasped his hands in front of him on the table.
 He was about to speak, but a tall coyote walked up to the table with an order pad.